marciska/pba-marciska/task1/README.md

 ## Setting Up

-Pleae look at the following document for environment setup, creating branch, and making pull request.
+Please look at the following document for environment setup, creating branch, and making pull request.

 [How to Submit the Assignment](../doc/submit.md)

-- make sure you synchronized the `main ` branch of your local repository  to that of remote repository.
+- make sure you synchronised the `main` branch of your local repository  to that of remote repository.
-- make sure you created branc h `task1` from `main` branch.
+- make sure you created branch `task1` from `main` branch.
-- make sure you are currently in the `taask1` branch (use `git branch -a` command).
+- make sure you are currently in the `task1` branch (use `git branch -a` command).

 Additionally, you need the library [DelFEM2](https://github.com/nobuyuki83/delfem2) in `pba-<username>/3rd_party`